kli486/ThreeBodyProblem_Sentiment_Analysis/README.md

 ### Applications
 Netflix has annouced its project to film the ThreeBody Problem as a TV series, and the model we created offers a good tool to analyze feed back and expectations from the audience.

 As an example, we used CommentScraper.ipynb to scrape the comment section of the teaser Netflix released on Youtube.
 We then apply our model to the comments to explore possible advice for Nefflix's production.
-We used[CommentScraper.ipynb](https://github.com/kli486/ThreeBodyProblem_Sentiment_Analysis/blob/main/Code/CommentScraper.ipynb) for collecting comments,and the model training and prediction was done using [Model_Training& Comment Prediction](https://github.com/kli486/ThreeBodyProblem_Sentiment_Analysis/blob/main/Code/Sentiment_Training.ipynb).
+We used [CommentScraper.ipynb](https://github.com/kli486/ThreeBodyProblem_Sentiment_Analysis/blob/main/Code/CommentScraper.ipynb) for collecting comments,and the model training and prediction was done using [Model_Training& Comment Prediction](https://github.com/kli486/ThreeBodyProblem_Sentiment_Analysis/blob/main/Code/Sentiment_Training.ipynb).